Exclusive: CDP consortium's bid to value Atlantia unit at 9 billion euros - sources

-MILAN (Reuters) - A consortium of investors led by Italian state lender Cassa Depositi e Prestiti (CDP) is expected to approve a binding offer for Atlantia’s 88% stake in motorway unit Autostrade per l’Italia later on Tuesday, two sources close to the matter said.
+MILAN (Reuters) - Cassa Depositi e Prestiti (CDP) on Tuesday gave the go-ahead to submit an offer to buy Atlantia’s 88% stake in Autostrade per l’Italia unit, CDP said, after two sources told Reuters the bid would value 100% of Autostrade 9 billion euros.

-The bid will be based on a valuation of 9 billion euros ($11 billion) for 100% of Autostrade, the sources said.
+Italian state lender CDP, which will file its binding bid with its investment fund partners Macquarie and Blackstone, did not disclose the financial details of the bid due to be presented by Wednesday.

+CDP said the consortium could purchase up to 100% of Autostrade if the motorway company’s minority shareholders - Germany’s Allianz and funds DIF, EDF Invest and China’s Silk Road Fund - exercise their right to sell their 12% under the same conditions that will be accepted by Atlantia.

-A previous non-binding proposal in December was pitched at an 8 billion-euro valuation, one of the sources said.
+A previous non-binding bid for Autostrade in December was pitched at an 8 billion-euro valuation, one of the sources said.

-“The offer has been improved since December and is based on a value for the whole of Autostrade of 9 billion euros,” one of the sources said.
+“The offer has been improved since December and is based on a value for the whole of Autostrade of 9 billion euros,” the source said.

-Barring last-minute surprises, the offer is not likely to include conditions protecting the buyers from the legal risks linked to the deadly collapse in 2018 of a bridge run by Autostrade, one of the sources said.
+Barring last-minute surprises, the offer is not likely to include conditions protecting the buyers from the legal risks linked to the deadly collapse in 2018 of a bridge run by Autostrade, the source said.

-CDP and its investment fund partners Macquarie and Blackstone declined to comment.

-The consortium and infrastructure group Atlantia have been in talks over the sale of the Autostrade stake since last year.

 The negotiations are part of an effort to end a political dispute over Autostrade’s motorway concession triggered by the bridge disaster, which killed 43 people on Aug.
 14, 2018.